 Once your application has been filed, all that's left is to wait for the USPTO to review your application and approve it.

-This process usually takes anywhere between six months to one year.
+This process usually takes anywhere between 6-12 months.

 You don't need to do anything else during this time, though you can check your application's status with the USPTO if you'd like.